-This course will focus on preparing for board certification in forensic psychology and is presented by Richart L. Demier.
-Participants will examine benefits of board certification, the application and examination process in detail.
+This course focuses on preparing for board certification in forensic psychology and is presented by Richart L. Demier.
+Participants examine the benefits of board certification, the application and examination process in detail.
 Common pitfalls encountered by applicants are explored, and strategies for avoiding such errors are presented and discussed.
-The course will focus on how to locate current resources to guide their progress toward board certification and the steps involved in acquiring board certification.
-The course will describe fundamental concepts that differentiate forensic psychology from other types of psychology and how to differentiate between race, ethnicity, and culture, and consider those concepts when making choices about how to assess individuals from diverse backgrounds.
-The importance of mental health case law, approaches to understanding cases and relevant case law, differences between the fields of law and psychology will be discussed.
+The course focuses on how to locate current resources to guide their progress toward board certification and the steps involved in acquiring board certification.
+The course describes fundamental concepts that differentiate forensic psychology from other types of psychology and how to differentiate between race, ethnicity, and culture, and consider those concepts when making choices about how to assess individuals from diverse backgrounds.
+The importance of mental health case law approaches to understanding cases and relevant case law, differences between the fields of law and psychology are discussed.

-The fee for this training program is $150 and participants should expect to commit approximately 3 hours to completing this training program.
-At the end of the training program there will be a quiz that must be passed with a 70% in order to advance in the course.
+The fee for this training program is $150 and participants should expect to commit approximately 3 hours to complete this training program.
+At the end of the training program, there is a quiz that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This course is relevant for psychologists–beginner, intermediate, and advanced.